 One of the scariest parts of applying to college is writing the dreaded college essay.
 Some students hear the words “personal statement” and instantly freeze.
 What should you say?
 How much should you share?
 Where do you start?

-Use these tips to stop thinking about your statement and starting writing it.
+Use these tips to stop thinking about your statement and start writing it.

 Don’t think.
 Don’t edit.
 Just write.